dilnawazbs/Iot-streaming-api/README.md

 # Installation steps and running on docker
 Download and start the docker engine.
-Go to project root folder and run **docker-compose up** It will start: Iot event Producer, Iot event consumer and Iot api to query sensor data.
-Alondg with that it will start the 3 kafka brokers, Kafdrop on localhost 9000, and zookeper as shown below
+- Go to project root folder and run **docker-compose up**
+- It will start: Iot event Producer, Iot event consumer and Iot api to query sensor data.
+- Along with that it will start the 3 kafka brokers, Kafdrop for Kafka Cluster Overview on localhost 9000, and zookeper as shown below

 <img width="1041" alt="Screenshot 2022-11-06 at 21 10 52" src="https://user-images.githubusercontent.com/12380793/200192742-1504572e-a621-4291-9f82-ca4ed47526e4.png">